VMarisevs/Theory-of-Algorithms-Project-2016/ReadMe.md

 	ord('d') + ord('a') + ord('d') = 100 + 97 + 100 = 297
 	ord('f') + ord('a') + ord('b') = 102 + 97 + 98  = 297
 ```
 In this case we will have some words in the result set that are not similar to generated string.
 To fix this problem we need a function that will double check the result.
-I wrote 2 functions:
+I have also separated words by their length into different Maps this will avoid getting result with same hashkey but random length.
+I wrote 2 functions that will validate the result:
 ```python
 def errorcombchecking(combinations, resultset):
 	# sorting all possible combinations